 Bad golf – my swing doesn’t feel right

-Last on my list is another learning from the studying human movement.
+Last on my list is another learning from studying human movement.
 I personally experience days where halfway through my downswing blind panic sets in.
 It feels as if I’m going to hit my shot miles left.
 As a result, I compensate and lose the ball miles right instead.
 This leaves me even more confused as to what to do on the next shot.

 Until recently I would always blame this on a bad golf swing.
 However, I now have a new thought that intrigues me.